Trump's Justice Department Just Made It Easier For Cops To Take People's Stuff

 The new policy pertains specifically to adoptive forfeitures, which then-Attorney General Eric Holder halted in 2015.
 The practice had allowed state and local law enforcement agencies to seize property and pass the cases off to federal prosecutors, thereby evading stricter state laws on forfeiture and deferring to more lax federal standards.
 These cases typically involved minimal prior involvement with federal agencies, and returned up to 80 percent of the resulting proceeds back to the department that made the seizure.

 Critics had claimed the process was an easily exploited loophole that allowed local law enforcement to circumvent state laws on civil forfeiture.
-Most states have more restrictive forfeiture laws than the federal government ― some say seized assets must go to the state’s education fund instead of law enforcement agencies, for example ― and a number of them have further overhauled their laws since 2015, amid a growing bipartisan push for reform.
+Most states have more restrictive forfeiture laws than the federal government, and some have abolished civil forfeiture all together.
+In many states, the government must meet a higher standard of proof to successfully forfeit property.
+In others, the proceeds from forfeitures must go to the state’s education fund instead of law enforcement agencies.
+A total of 24 states have passed laws limiting the practice, with many changes coming since 2015, amid a growing bipartisan push for reform.

 The new Justice Department policy goes into effect immediately, laying out updated “safeguards” requiring legal counsel for the federal agency to review all seizures for compliance with the law.
 State or local agencies that request seizures or “adoptions” of property must now provide additional information about the probable cause determination justifying the confiscation.